lijiawang1/reproducibility_materials/README.md

   * "Table 1 results.R": reproduces Table 1. (<3min)
   * "Figure 6 results.R": reproduces Figure 6. (<3min)

-  In "Figure 6 results.R", by changing the code "feature_method = "..." ", user can get the half violin plots for the corresponding featurization method.
+  In "Figure 6 results.R", by changing the code "feature_method = "..." ", the user can get the half violin plots for the corresponding featurization method.
 The input values that can be used are "m1", "m2", "m3", and "m4", representing the M.1, M.2, M.3, and M.4 featurization methods, respectively.

 # Notes
 More detailed descriptions of data and code are in README_data and README_code in the corresponding folders.